 Importance of head and neck control

-Most babies start holding their heads steadier around 3 to 4 months, but every baby is different.
-Watch for signs during tummy time or when sitting with support (CDC milestones: 4 months).
-If your little one can hold their head up without wobbling, that’s a great sign they’re getting closer to being ready for the stroller without a car seat.
+Most babies start holding their heads steadier around 3 to 4 months, but every baby develops at their own pace.
+Watch for signs during tummy time or when your baby is sitting with support (CDC milestones: 4 months).
+If your baby can hold their head up without wobbling, that’s a strong sign they’re getting closer to being ready for the stroller seat.

 Signs of postural balance and muscle strength

-Preterm infants may reach these milestones later; track development using corrected age and discuss timing with your pediatrician (AAP, updated 2023-04-26).
+Preterm infants may reach these milestones later.
+Track their development using corrected age, which means counting from your baby’s original due date rather than their actual birth date, and talk with your pediatrician about timing (AAP, updated 2023-04-26).

 Sitting unassisted as a readiness indicator